-Due to COVID-19 restrictions, monitoring is partially suspended.
-Please refer to the individual scheme websites for detailed information on these restrictions.
+Due to COVID-19 restrictions, monitoring may only go ahead where doing so would comply with all country and local rules and guidelines.
+Please refer to the individual scheme websites for detailed information.

 JNCC’s surveillance programmes aim to contribute to the overall surveillance and monitoring needs within the UK.
 They achieve this by supporting efficient schemes that meet multiple requirements and support uses at UK, country and, where relevant, local scales.
 The programmes invest with partners in long-term schemes, most of which depend on a huge contribution of time and effort by skilled volunteers.
 Schemes are sufficiently widespread and systematic to allow for assessment of trends in distribution and/or population.
 Although the schemes are taxonomically based, in many cases their sampling strategies are designed to make them sensitive to the environmental and anthropogenic drivers of change operating at broad scales.
 Through analysis, they can provide information relevant to a wide range of policies.